jreala/Warsta/README.md

-#Warsta
+# Warsta
-WIP C# Library to talk to WarGaming API
+WIP C# Library to talk to WarGaming API.
+Future nuget package will be released.